Bryanb702/node-yahoo-finance-stock-quotes/README.md

-# node-stock-portfolio-optimization
+# node-yahoo-finance-stock-quotes
-Stock portfolio optimization through machine learning

-The node-stock-portfolio-optiization is a set of libraries that can be called to retrieve stock quotes Yahoo Finance. the library provides two different methods to get data.

-## const yahooAPI = require('yahoo-finance-api');
+Provides APIs to call Yahoo finance chart API and a screen scraper of the Yahoo Finance Quote page.
+Should probably be made into an npm library.

+##  index.js provided to give example calls

+## usage
 This is the more robust call which allows for retrieving current trading day information as well as historical information.
 This method calls the Yahoo Finance chart API

+const yahooAPI = require('yahoo-finance-api');
-parameters: symbol, startDate, endDate, interval
+yahooAPI.getQuote(symbol, startDate, endDate, interval);

 symbol is the stock ticker symbol to lookup startDate is the starting date for which to retrieve historical data endDate is the end date for which to retrieve historical data interval is the interval on which to summarize data.
-Allowable values are (1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max).
+For valid values see validRanges in the response below.
 Understanding the rollups associated with intervals can be tricky but it works.

-Example calls can be found in index.js

 ## result